martinschorb/clusterscripts/doc/tomos.md

 ## Setting up the remote Desktop

-The connection to a graphical login node of the EMBL cluster uses RDP (["Remote Desktop Protocol"](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol)).
+The connection to a graphical login node of the EMBL cluster uses RDP (https://en.wikipedia.org/wiki/Remote_Desktop_Protocol).

 This is the built-in remote control in Microsoft Windows.

-In order to use the connection from a Mac you need to install the client software from [here](https://apps.apple.com/app/microsoft-remote-desktop/id1295203466?mt=12).
+In order to use the connection from a Mac you need to install the client software from https://apps.apple.com/app/microsoft-remote-desktop/id1295203466?mt=12 .

+If you have trouble with the App store, try downloading it from https://www.macupdate.com/app/mac/8431/microsoft-remote-desktop/old-versions .

 ***

 ### MacOS